WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 We used a 24 inch LED monitor from LVC.
 But any monitor with a HDMI input will work!

 2. **Two way mirror glass**
 The glass is custom made and has a translucency of about 35%.
 The borders of the mirror are opaque.
 The Technical drawing for this glass can be downloaded here [Two-way mirror.pdf](https://github.com/WhaddaMakers/RPi-smart-mirror-tutorial/blob/main/Two-way%20mirror.pdf).
 A very nice and easy way to get some 2 way mirror glass is here: https://www.pyrasied.nl/en/product/spy-mirror/.
-You just have fill in the dimensions
+You just have fill in your dimensions, and it will be shipped within a day.
 **PAY ATTENTION:** the dimensions of the glass are based on the LED monitor we use!
 Be sure to adjust them to your monitor.

 3. **Aluminium backplate**